Guymer/gst/README.md

 ## Maximum Sailing Distance

-To very quickly find out how far a vessel can sail, try running something like:
+To very quickly find out how far a vessel can sail from Portsmouth Harbour at 20 knots, try running something like:

 ```sh
 python3.11 run.py      \